fntb/stac-repository/README.md

 │ --help                        Show this message and exit.                                                                                                                              │
 ╰────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────╯
 ╭─ Commands ─────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────╮
-│ version           Show the stac-repository version number.                                                                                                                             │
+│ version           Show stac-repository version number.                                                                                                                                 │
 │ ingest            Discover and ingest products from a source using an installed processor.                                                                                             │
 │ discover          Discover products from a source using an installed processor.                                                                                                        │
-│ ingest-products   Discover products from a source using an installed processor.                                                                                                        │
+│ ingest-products   Ingest products from a product sources using an installed processor.                                                                                                 │
-│ prune             Delete products from the catalog.                                                                                                                                    │
+│ prune             Remove products from the catalog.                                                                                                                                    │
 │ history           Display the catalog history.                                                                                                                                         │
 │ rollback          Rollback the catalog to a previous commit.                                                                                                                           │
 │ backup            Clone (or pull) the repository **to** a backup location.                                                                                                             │